Jackevansevo/taggy/README.rst

     ❯ taggy [major/minor/patch]

-If the version bump flag is omitted an input prompt will appear:
+If the version bump positional argument is omitted an input prompt will appear:

 .. code-block:: bash